The seasonal newsletter of Prince of Peace Episcopal Church

 +

-The submission deadline for the Epiphany edition of PeacePrints is Sunday, March 20.
-Please e-mail items to Katherine Geeslin at office@popwh.org or put articles on a disk and leave them in the “Office Administrator’s” box in the Church office.
-Make sure to include a printed copy of your article.
+The submission deadline for the Easter edition of PeacePrints is Sunday, March 18.
+Please e-mail items (for April 1 - May 20) to Katherine Geeslin at office@popwh.org.
 Please call Katherine at (818) 346-6968 with questions.
 PeacePrints welcomes expressions of all views.
 Articles should be brief and are subject to editing.
 The author must be identified.
 Thanks!